BoseCorp/btc-github-intro/README.md

 1. Select `master` as your base branch.
 1. Select `fix-123` as your compare branch.
 1. Click the _Create pull request_ button.
+1. It's a good idea to put a summary of the changes you made, in addition to any related Jira ticket links.
+1. Add another user as a reviewer.
+This will send them and email asking them to review the pull request.

 ## Issue tracking